RedisJSON/RedisJSON/docs/docs/_index.md

 ### Run with Docker

-To run RedisJSON with Docker, use the `redis-stack-server` Docker image:
+To run JSON with Docker, use the `redis-stack-server` Docker image:

 ```sh
 $ docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest